discourje/development/README.md

 - <b>r! [action sender receiver callback]</b>: Calls receive <i>macro</i> to receive `action` from `sender` on `receiver` invoking `callback`.

 <i>*Reminder: Macros are not first class.
 This means when you want to treat send and receive as first class objects, you should use the functions instead of macros.</i>

+Discourje also allows two levels of logging when communication does not comply with the protocol:
+- <b>Logging (not-blocking)</b>: Enable logging to print to the console when communication is invalid, this <b>will NOT BLOCK</b> communication.
+- <b> Exceptions (blocking)</b>: Enable exception logging to log to the consolse and throw exceptions when communication is invalid, this <b> WILL BLOCK </b> communication.

+See [Logging](src/discourje/examples/logging.clj) for an example.
+<i>*Logging levels are set as global configurations!</i>

 ```clojure
 (defn- defineHelloWorldProtocol